welcome2sumit/TrainingSite/README.md

 # TrainingSite
 TrainingSite is an online training portal which allows users to register in their  portal to purchase and access training courses.
-Course Module, User module, Admin module
+The whole project is divided in to seperate modules Course Module, User module, Admin module